 Section 7.4.
 Annual Audit.
 The board of directors shall direct an annual audit of the books of account and financial records of this corporation be performed by an independent accounting firm.

 Section 7.5.
-Liability and Indemnification of Directors and Officers.
+Liability and Iindemnification of Directors and Officers.

 Limitation of Liability.
 No person shall be liable to this corporation for any loss, damage, liability, or expense suffered by it on account of any action taken or omitted to be taken by such person as a director, officer, employee, or agent of this corporation or of any Other Enterprise in which such person serves as a director, officer, employee, or agent at the request of this corporation, if such person (i) exercised the same degree of care and skill as a prudent person would have exercised under the circumstances in the conduct of such person’s own affairs, or (ii) took or omitted to take such action in reliance upon information, opinions, reports, or statements including financial statements and other financial data, prepared or presented by third parties whom the director, officer, employee or agent reasonably believes to be reliable and competent in the matters presented.